gianfrancostabile/apicensus/README.md

         5. Click OK
         6. Edit the `Path` variable and add the next line `%M2_HOME%\bin`
         7. Done
-    5. Check your maven version `mvn --version`
+    5. Check your maven version with `mvn --version`

 <br>